codehaus/faqbot/faqbot-components/faqbot-docs/setup/README.txt

 7)  From the command prompt, 'cd' to the root of each project and run
 >   mvn eclipse:eclipse -Dwtpversion=1.0

     This should generate an Eclipse project.
-Now refresh the projects displayed in the workspace.
+Now import the 'sandbox' folder into the workspace.
+This should setup the appropriate Java projects.

 NOTE: As of this writing working code is under sandbox, this will be graduated